josejrod07/ReadME-Generator/README.md

   ## Description

-  Node.js project that generates a professional ReadMe taking in user input regarding information about it's installation, license, usage.
+  Node.js project that generates a professional ReadMe taking in user input regarding information about it's installation, license, usage, etc.

   ## Table of Contents